Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Regret Analysis

 Note that $U_t$ is a non-stationary analogue of action-value function $Q_t$.
 The difference is that $Q_t(s, a)$ depends only on the stationary policy $\pi_t$ while $U_t$ depends on the past histories $\Fcal_{t-1} \coloneqq \{(S_i, A_i, R_i): 1 \leq i \leq t-1\}$, in additional to the MDP.
 As with $Q_t$, $U_t$ is well defined even at states and actions other than those visited at time $t$.

-\section{Regret analysis}
+\section{Regret Analysis}

-We develop our proof of Theorem~\ref{thm:main} by (1) first decomposing the global regret to local regrets; (2) then addressing challenges posed by our algorithm design as well as the regret decomposition; (3) concluding the final theorem with prior results.
+In developing the proof for our main theorem, Theorem~\ref{thm:main}, we (1) begin by decomposing the global regret into local regrets; (2) then address the challenges posed by our algorithm designs and the regret decomposition; (3) and conclude the final theorem with prior results.

-\subsection{Global to local}
+\subsection{Global to Local}

-We first define \textit{local regret with oracle feedback} (local regret for short whenever it causes no confusion) as follows \begin{definition} For $s \in \Scal$, the local regret with oracle feedback $Q_t$ is defined as:
+We begin by defining \textit{local regret with oracle feedback} (referred to as {\it local regret} when no confusion arises) as follows, \begin{definition} For $s \in \Scal$, the local regret with oracle feedback $Q_t$ is defined as:

 \end{definition}